alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_4.JPG>)

-From the results above we can determine that the most profitable movie not from the United States is the movie Corcodile Dundee from Australia with a profit of $319,403,506
+From the results above we can determine that the most profitable movie not from the United States is the movie Crocodile Dundee from Australia with a profit of $319,403,506.

 ***

 5. What is the least profitable R rated movie from the United States

-- First we need to retrieve the name, rating, country, company, gross, budget, and profit.
+- First, we need to retrieve the name, rating, country, company, gross, budget, and profit.
 - We filter it to only show R rated movie and that the country is Unite States.
 - We order it by profit ascending to show the least profitable film.
-- lastly limit it to 1 so that it shows only the top least profitable film.
+- Lastly limit it to 1 so that it shows only the top least profitable film.

 Query: